Rising Green

 Carolyn McDadeContextual information

-The earth shakes out a mantle of green — each leaf true to the integrity she holds within, but together is the movement of Spring, which none can hold back.
-Spring comes not against but from Winter, in natural movement, rising from her own urging.
-Our coming is with the grass, the common which persists, unexalted, but with the essence of life.
-Our humanness, our rhythms, our dreams, the faith which nurtures our ardent hope for the future — all this we share with our earth, of which we are natural and connected beings.
+Earth shakes out a mantle of green—each blade of grass true to the integrity within, yet together with others is the rise of spring from winter’s urging.
+Our coming is with the grass—the common which persists, unexalted, but with the essence of life.
+Our humanness, our rhythms and dreams, the faith which nurtures our ardent love and hope for life—all this we share with earth community, of which we are natural and connected beings.

-The earth shakes out a mantle of green — each leaf true to the integrity she holds within, but together is the movement of Spring, which none can hold back.
-Spring comes not against but from Winter, in natural movement, rising from her own urging.
-Our coming is with the grass, the common which persists, unexalted, but with the essence of life.
-Our humanness, our rhythms, our dreams, the faith which nurtures our ardent hope for the future — all this we share with our earth, of which we are natural and connected beings.
+Earth shakes out a mantle of green—each blade of grass true to the integrity within, yet together with others is the rise of spring from winter’s urging.
+Our coming is with the grass—the common which persists, unexalted, but with the essence of life.
+Our humanness, our rhythms and dreams, the faith which nurtures our ardent love and hope for life—all this we share with earth community, of which we are natural and connected beings.

 Tune Name